hackclub/hackclub/workshops/pcb_level_1/README.md

 Use the Net Label tool to label that line RESET. </span>

 Labeling this wire as RESET connects it to the RESET *net*.
-If we place another RESET label somewhere else in the circuit, our ECAD tool will understand that these two points have to be connected together, just like the GND and VCC nets.
+If we place another RESET label somewhere else on this page, our ECAD tool will understand that these two points have to be connected together, just like the GND and VCC nets.

 ### Label Pinout